 (C) a statement of the agency's right to a formal administrative hearing on the occurrence of the violation, the amount of the penalty, or both the occurrence of the violation and the amount of the penalty.

-(2) An agency may accept DADS determination within 20 days after the date on which the agency receives the notice of violation letter, including the proposed penalty, or may make a written request for a formal administrative hearing on the determination.
+(2) An agency may accept HHSC determination within 20 days after the date on which the agency receives the notice of violation letter, including the proposed penalty, or may make a written request for a formal administrative hearing on the determination.

-(A) If an agency notified of a violation accepts DADS determination, the DADS commissioner or the DADS commissioner's designee issues an order approving the determination and ordering that the agency pay the proposed penalty.
+(A) If an agency notified of a violation accepts HHSC determination, the HHSC executive commissioner or the HHSC executive commissioner's designee issues an order approving the determination and ordering that the agency pay the proposed penalty.

-(B) If an agency notified of a violation does not accept DADS determination, the agency must submit to the Health and Human Services Commission a written request for a formal administrative hearing on the determination and must not pay the proposed penalty.
-Remittance of the penalty to DADS is deemed acceptance by the agency of DADS determination, is final, and waives the agency's right to a formal administrative hearing.
+(B) If an agency notified of a violation does not accept HHSC determination, the agency must submit to the Health and Human Services Commission a written request for a formal administrative hearing on the determination and must not pay the proposed penalty.
+Remittance of the penalty to HHSC is deemed acceptance by the agency of HHSC determination, is final, and waives the agency's right to a formal administrative hearing.

-(C) If an agency notified of a violation fails to respond to the notice of violation letter within the required time frame, the DADS commissioner or the DADS commissioner's designee issues an order approving the determination and ordering that the agency pay the proposed penalty.
+(C) If an agency notified of a violation fails to respond to the notice of violation letter within the required time frame, the HHSC executive commissioner or the HHSC executive commissioner's designee issues an order approving the determination and ordering that the agency pay the proposed penalty.

-(D) If an agency requests a formal administrative hearing, the hearing is held in accordance with the statute, §142.0172, §142.0173, and the formal hearing procedures in 1 TAC Chapter 357, Subchapter I (relating to Hearings Under the Administrative Procedure Act), and Chapter 91 of this title (relating to Hearings Under the Administrative Procedure Act).
+(D) If an agency requests a formal administrative hearing, the hearing is held in accordance with the Statute §142.0172, §142.0173, and the formal hearing procedures in 1 TAC Chapter 357, Subchapter I (relating to Hearings Under the Administrative Procedure Act), and Chapter 91 of this title (relating to Hearings Under the Administrative Procedure Act).

 §558.603.
 Court Action.